Adopting Nature’s R&D

-Velcro was invented by Swiss engineer (and amateur mountaineer) George de Mestral in the 1940s after he was once again forced to remove burrs from both his dog and his cloths, which in turn led him with the brilliant idea to take a closer look at some burrs.
+Velcro was invented by Swiss engineer (and amateur mountaineer) George de Mestral in the 1940s.
+After once mountain hike, he had the brilliant idea to take a closer look at some burrs.
 Little prickly plant pods that had attached themselves to his cloths and his dog.
 By deciding to examine the burrs he discovered how they worked (see also Critical Thinking).

 Sharkskin & Antibacterial Protection